 Animal lovers will adore the free wildlife habitat hosted by the Flamingo Hotel.

-There are art galleries, museums, themed dining, tours, parks, indoor gardens, quirky shows, and even amusement parks.
+With so much nearby, you’d be forgiven for forgetting that are also art galleries, museums, themed dining, tours, parks, indoor gardens, quirky shows, and even amusement parks here.
 This city has it all!

 Since February is off-season, it’s also easy to find airfare deals during this month, making it one of the best times to visit to save money on your vacation!